Bishop Mule Days: Parade

-Competition
+Notable attendees

+Celebrities, mule packers, politicians, actors, and park rangers have acted as the Mule Days parade grand marshals.
+Ronald Reagan, who was the sitting Governor of California at the time, acted as the parade's grand marshal in 1974.
+The Bridgeport Chronicle-Union estimated that 40,000 were in attendance to view Reagan in the parade.

+Other grand marshals of the parade have included environmentalist and Reagan cabinet member Norman Livermore, athlete and congressman Bob Mathias, National Parks Service director Horace Albright, and character actor Slim Pickens.

+The featured musical performer in 2010 was Lonestar and country star Jerrod Niemann performed in 2013.

+Competitive Events

 Competitive events take place over a six-day period at the Tri-County Fairgrounds in Bishop.
 "A full slate of competitive events is featured, including events such as barrel racing, calf roping, steer stopping, cow penning, flat racing, and carriage driving.
 Activities also range from packing to dressage, and from team chariot racing to mule shoeing contests."
 There were nearly 220 classes in 2010.